 However, as the workforce changed and methods of hiring and retaining gradually morphed, it was clear that the old way of completing assessments was obsolete.
-A melting pot of different personalities, backgrounds, educations, and other elements has made it mandatory to adopt AI into the performance management sector.
+A melting pot of different personalities, backgrounds, educations, and other elements has made adopting AI into the performance management sector attractive.

 How Have Assessments Changed?

-Present assessments take into account different traits of employees within an organization based on things like age, educational background, hobbies, interests, and areas of expertise.
+Present assessments consider different employee traits within an organization based on things like age, educational background, hobbies, interests, and areas of expertise.
 Why is such a vast amount of information required to complete an assessment?

-New methods have been adopted when it comes to retaining employees and helping to align their goals with the goals of a company to form an all-inclusive relationship.
-The “our way, or the highway” style of running a business is old news.
+New methods have been adopted when it comes to retaining employees and helping to align their goals with a company’s goals to form an all-inclusive relationship.
+The “our way or the highway” style of running a business is old news.